talkquazi/MixtureOfModels/README.md

 - 64GB of system ram
 - A modern Nvidia GPU at least 16gb Ram
 - NVME SSD or greater

+Mixture Of Models is designed to run locally on your system.
+It is not recommended to run this script in a production environment.
+You do not need an OpenAI key to run this as all inference happens on your local machine or chosen OpenAI compatible ollama interface.

 ## Installation
 ### Prerequisites